Eyebar: General wear

 Like all metal, steel wears down over time.
 As a result, the steel pins in the eyes become loose and lose tension, which in turn compromises the integrity of the structure.

 Review of eyebar use

-Due to the technological advancements in creating eyebars Iron and old cast method of Steel eyebars are less common.
+Due to the technological advancements in creating eyebars, iron and old cast method of steel eyebars are less common.
 These older bridges however still need to be maintained and reviewed.
-Researchers like Dewey Walls, Jr. of the Union Pacific Rail Road have compiled resources on how to review, identify compromised locations and how to properly repair the area.
+Researchers like Dewey Walls Jr. of the Union Pacific Railroad have compiled resources on how to review, identify compromised locations and how to properly repair the area.